daroczig/botor/README.md

 ## Loading the package

-Load the `botor` package might take a while as it will also `import` the `boto3` Python module in the background:
+Loading the `botor` package might take a while as it will also `import` the `boto3` Python module in the background:

 ```r
 system.time(library(botor))